-4.1.1 DISCONNECTION OF BASEMENT SUMP PUMPS FROM SANITARY SEWER
+3.1.1 DISCONNECTION OF BASEMENT SUMP PUMPS FROM SANITARY SEWER

 Implementation of Phase I of this program, the Inner Fort Sump Pump Disconnect Project, has been completed.
 Phase II design is ongoing and will include areas along Tidball Road.
-The residents impacted by the sump pump disconnection process will be provided with education materials on keeping areas of their homes/basements drained by the sump pumps free from pollutants that may negatively impact the stormwater system.
+There are no additional updates this permit year, as staff shortages have slowed progress.
+The FMA plans to move forward with Phase II implementation this coming winter.

-4.1.2 PET WASTE / BACTERIA MANAGEMENT
+3.1.2 PET WASTE / BACTERIA MANAGEMENT

-The FMA continues to install and maintain additional pet waste stations on public space as needed to allow visitors and residents a place to properly dispose of these items.
-The FMA Environmental Website directs visitors to the HR Green website for additional information.
+The FMA continues to install and maintain pet waste stations on public space as needed to allow visitors and residents a place to properly dispose of these items.
+A map of pet waste stations is included in Appendix B. The FMA Environmental Website directs visitors to the HR Green website for additional information.

-4.1.3 FLOATABLE REDUCTION
+3.1.3 FLOATABLE REDUCTION

 The FMA has sent out flyers to residents and commercial tenants with information covering the various ways household activities effect Bay health.
-An example titled "A Clean, Healthy Bay Starts at Home" is included in Appendix B. FMA also maintains signage and trash cans for the use of visitors and residents.
-The FMA Environmental Website directs visitors to the HR Green website for additional information.
+An example titled "A Clean, Healthy Bay Starts at Home" is included in Appendix B. The FMA also maintains signage and trash cans for the use of visitors and residents.
+The FMA also partners with AskHRGreen and maintains a link on its environmental website (https://askhrgreen.org/your-town-our-partners/hrsd/) so that the information is readily available to Fort Monroe citizens.

-4.2 PUBLIC INVOLVEMENT AND PARTICIPATION
+3.2 PUBLIC INVOLVEMENT AND PARTICIPATION